 3. Allan Donald

-Allan Donald nicknamed “White Lightning” who is considered one of the best fast bowlers in the test cricket history.
+Allan Donald nicknamed “White Lightning” who is considered as one of the best fast bowlers in the test cricket history.
 Much of South Africa’s success in the 1990s is credited to Donald.
 He had a smooth approach and an effortless run-up before bursting into the delivery stride.
 Few pace bowlers can bowl from around the wicket with good control like he did.
 He was a world class fast bowler because of his extraordinary control while swinging the ball at great speed.

 4. Sarfraz Nawaz